Hall Of Justice

 Cooperative Parenting and Divorce also gives real-life examples and worksheets to enable parents to practice and develop their skills at home.

-This sixteen hour program will be offered in eight consecutive, two hour sessions, and will be offered three times in a calendar year.
+This sixteen hour program will be offered in eight consecutive, two hour sessions, and will be offered two times in a calendar year.

 • Chapter 1 - Child-Focused or Out of Focus: Commitment to Caring